MacPaw/FMPFeedbackForm/README.md

 ### UI Customization

-The way form looks is defined by the controller's `settings` property which is represented by an `FMPInterfaceSettings` object.
+The way the form looks is defined by the controller's `settings` property which is represented by an `FMPInterfaceSettings` object.
 It contains all the strings used in the form's UI and you may also specify an icon to display in the form's top left corner.

 There are two ways to change the form's settings: